CyVerse-learning-materials/cyverse_mooc/step8.rst

   The data we loaded at launch of the VICE application will be in the ‘work’ directory at ‘home’.

-1. From the R console, we will do the following commands:
+  1. From the R console, enter the following commands:

      .. code-block:: R